 The two laundry products appear to work by different mechanisms: fabric softener by increasing the accumulation of microfibers on the lint filter, and dryer sheets by trapping microfibers themselves.

 Could these products trigger some kind of rebound effect that increases microfiber release at other times, such as when a garment is being worn?
 Lant thinks it’s unlikely.
-“I think the opposite will be true—more effective ‘defluffing’ should reduce subsequent fiber release.
+“I think the opposite will be true—more effective ‘defluffing’ [that is, liberation of microfibers during the laundry cycle by the lubricating action of fabric softeners] should reduce subsequent fiber release.
 Further research will help to confirm this.”

 Other ways to reduce microfiber release from clothes dryers include improving dryer lint vents with smaller mesh, and promoting a switch from tumble dryers to condenser dryers, which don’t vent to the air.
 “If all dryers were fitted with advanced filtration systems, for example the cyclonic separators used in modern vacuum cleaners, very few fibers would be released,” either to either the air from a tumble dryer or into the water from a condenser dryer, Lant adds.